Qiskit/qiskit-serverless/_sources/deployment/cloud.rst.txt

             }]
         })

-Other option will be creating an instance from configuration file, which has exactly the same structure as example above.
+Another option is to create an instance from a configuration file, which has exactly the same structure as the constructor argument in the above example.

 .. code-block::
     :caption: config.json example